Battle of Marengo: French counter-attack

 Murat and Kellermann immediately pounced on the supporting Liechtenstein Dragoons who were too slow to respond and routed them as well.
 The fleeing Austrian horsemen crashed into the ranks of Pilatti's rattled troopers and carried them away.
 As the mob of terrified cavalry stampeded past them, the exhausted Austrian infantry of the main body lost heart, provoking a wild rush to the rear.
-The gun teams fled, pursued by French cavalry, while their whole infantry line advanced westward.
+The gun teams fled, pursued by French cavalry, while the whole French infantry line advanced westward.
 The second grenadier brigade under GM Karl Philippi von Weidenfeld and some unpanicked cavalry delayed Boudet's advance long enough for O’Reilly's cavalry to return, and together with Frimont, they mounted a last defense around Marengo village as night fell, allowing the Austrian centre to reach safety behind the Bormida.
 Ott with the Austrian left failed to intervene and found his retreat through Castel Ceriolo blocked by French troops advancing northwest from the centre, but managed to fight his way back to the Bormida bridgehead.

 The Austrians fell back into Alessandria, having lost about half the forces they had committed.
 The Austrians had lost heavily in the 12 hours of fighting: 15 colours, 40 guns, almost 8,000 taken prisoner, and 6,500 dead or wounded.
 French casualties (killed and wounded) were on the order of 4,700 and 900 missing or captured, but they retained the battlefield and the strategic initiative.
 Desaix's body was found among the slain.

 Aftermath

 Bonaparte needed to depart for Paris urgently and the next morning sent Berthier on a surprise visit to Austrian headquarters.
-Within 24 hours of the battle, Melas entered into negotiations (the Convention of Alessandria) which led to the Austrians evacuating northwestern Italy west of the Ticino river, and suspending military operations in Italy.
+Within 24 hours of the battle, Melas entered into negotiations (the Convention of Alessandria) which led to the Austrians evacuating northwestern Italy west of the Ticino, and suspending military operations in Italy.

 Bonaparte's position as First Consul was strengthened by the successful outcome of the battle and the preceding campaign.
 After this victory, Napoleon could breathe a sigh of relief.
 The generals who had been hostile to him could see that his luck had not abandoned him.
 Thus, he had surpassed Schérer, Joubert, Championnet, and even Moreau, none of whom having been able to inflict a decisive blow on the Coalition.
 Moreau's victory at Hohenlinden, which was the one that in reality had put an end to the war, was minimised by Bonaparte who, from then on, would pose as a saviour of the fatherland, and even of the Republic.
-He rejected offers from Louis XVIII, who had considered the Consulate to be a mere transition toward the restoration of the king.
+He rejected offers from the Count of Provence, Louis, who had considered the Consulate to be a mere transition toward the restoration of the king.
 Thanks to the victory at Marengo, Napoleon could finally set about reforming France according to his own vision.